SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Method

-Many spiking neuron models could be used to build SNNs \citep{izhikevich2004model}, and we selected the widely-used first-order leaky integrate-and-fire (LIF) neuron as the building block.
-Analogous to traditional artificial neuron models, LIF neurons compute a weighted sum of inputs that contributes to the membrane potential $U_t$ of the neuron at time step $t$.
+} { Various spiking neuron models can be used to construct SNNs, and we chose the widely-used first-order leaky integrate-and-fire (LIF) neuron \cite{maass1997networks} as the foundational building block. } Analogous to traditional artificial neuron models, LIF neurons compute a weighted sum of inputs that contributes to the membrane potential $U_t$ of the neuron at time step $t$.
 If this sum sufficiently causes the membrane potential to reach a predefined threshold $U_{\rm thr}$ and excites the neuron, the neuron emits a spike $S_t$:

 The dynamics of the neuron's membrane potential can be conceptualized as a resistor-capacitor circuit.
 An approximate solution to the corresponding differential equation for this circuit can be expressed as follows: